Tax cut: United States

-Tax policy varies from president to often propose tax changes, but Congress passes legislation that may or may not reflect those proposals.
+Tax policy varies by president, who often proposes tax changes, but Congress passes legislation that may or may not reflect those proposals.

 John F. Kennedy

-John F. Kennedy's plan was to lower the top personal income tax rate from 91% to 65%, however, he was assassinated before implementing the change.
+John F. Kennedy's plan was to lower the top personal income tax rate from 91% to 65%; however, he was assassinated before implementing the change.

 Lyndon B. Johnson

-Lyndon B. Johnson supported Kennedy's ideas and lowered the top personal income tax rate from 91% to 70%.
+Lyndon B. Johnson supported Kennedy's ideas and lowered the top personal income tax rate from 91% to 70% through the Revenue Act of 1964.
 He reduced the corporate tax rate from 52% to 48%.
 Federal tax revenue increased from $94 billion in 1961 to $153 billion in 1968.

 Ronald Reagan

 Ronald Reagan's policies included tax reforms.
 His administration implemented two significant tax acts.
 First, the Economic Recovery Tax Act of 1981 (ERTA) was implemented to stimulate economic growth, incentivize investment, and reduce the tax burden on individuals and businesses.
-Key provisions included lowering the highest personal income tax rate from 70% to 50%, and lowering the capital gains tax rate from 28% to 20%.
+Key provisions included lowering the highest personal income tax rate from 70% to 50% and reducing the capital gains tax rate from 28% to 20%.
 The ERTA decreased federal revenue initially.
-Following the ERTA was the Tax Reform Act of 1986 (TRA).
+The Tax Reform Act of 1986 (TRA) followed the ETRA.
 The TRA built upon the ERTA, further reshaping the tax code with tax cuts.
 The highest personal income tax rate was reduced to 38.5% initially and eventually to 28%.
 The corporate tax rate also decreased, benefiting businesses.
 In 1988, Reagan cut the corporate tax rate from 48% to 34%.
 The TRA simplified the tax structure by reducing the number of brackets.
 While the TRA aimed for efficiency and fairness, it did not fully offset the revenue losses from previous tax cuts.

 The 1980s witnessed economic expansion, often referred to as the "Reagan boom".
-In 1983, 1984, and 1985, the GDP grew by 4.6, 7.2, and 4.2% respectively.
+In 1983, 1984, and 1985, the GDP grew by 4.6%, 7.2%, and 4.2%, respectively.

-While the tax cuts contributed to this growth, other factors, such as Federal Reserve actions, increased federal spending, and business investment, also played roles.
-The tax cuts worsened budget deficits in the short term, but the economic expansion eventually lead to lower deficits.
-After peaking in 1986, the federal deficit gradually declined by 1989.
+While the tax cuts contributed to this growth, other factors such as Federal Reserve actions, increased federal spending, and business investment also played roles.
+The tax cuts worsened budget deficits in the short term, but the economic expansion eventually led to lower deficits.
+After peaking in 1986, the federal deficit gradually declined through 1989.

 George W. Bush

-George W. Bush's tax cuts were implemented to stop the 2001 recession.
+George W. Bush's tax cuts were implemented to help address the 2001 recession.
 They reduced the top personal income tax rate from 39.6% to 35%, the long-term capital gains tax rate from 20% to 15%, and the top dividend tax rate from 38.6% to 15%.

-Although these tax cuts boosted the economy, these tax cuts increased the U.S. debt by $1.35 trillion over a 10-year period.
+Although these tax cuts boosted the economy, they increased the U.S. debt by $1.35 trillion over a 10-year period.
 These tax cuts primarily targeted high-income individuals.